 How to clean a professional cast iron plate

-How to Clean a Cast Iron Plate
+This video will show you How to Clean Iron Plate

 Hello, today I am going to talk to you about cast iron plates.
 They are porous which makes them quite tricky to clean.
 First I will show you how they get dirty, and then how to scrape them clean, and finally how to get the perfect plate for cooking.
 So here we have a plate that is a little bit rusty, you can see around the edges there is quite a lot of rust.
 It is repairable as it is totally smooth still, if on the other hand, your plate has hollow blisters from being attacked with products it may be irreparable.